 WAC 173-446-070 Exiting the program.
-(1) When a covered entity reports covered emissions that are below 25,000 metric tons of $CO_2e$ in any given calendar year during a compliance period, the covered entity continues to have a compliance obligation through the end of that compliance period.
+(1) When a covered entity reports covered emissions that are below 25,000 metric tons of $CO_2e$ in any given calendar year during a compliance period, the covered entity continues to have a compliance obligation for all of its covered emissions through the end of that compliance period.

-- (2) A covered entity may exit the program based on the following: - (a) Except as provided in (b) of this subsection, when a covered entity reports covered emissions below 25,000 metric tons of $\rm CO{2}e$ for every year during an entire compliance period, or has permanently ceased all processes at the facility requiring reporting under chapter 173-441 WAC, the facility, supplier, or first jurisdictional deliverer is no longer a covered entity as of the beginning of the subsequent compliance period. - (b) A covered entity identified in (a) of this subsection will remain a covered entity if ecology provides notice at least 12 months before the end of the compliance period that the facility, supplier, or first jurisdictional deliverer's covered emissions are within 10 percent of the 25,000 metric ton threshold, and the covered entity must remain a covered entity to ensure equity among all covered entities. - (c) Whenever a facility, supplier, or first jurisdictional deliverer ceases to be a covered entity, ecology will notify the appropriate policy and fiscal committees of the legislature of the name of the facility, supplier, or first jurisdictional deliverer and the reason it is no longer a covered entity.
+(2) A covered entity may exit the program based on the following:

+(a) Except as provided in (b) of this subsection, when a covered entity reports covered emissions below 25,000 metric tons of $CO_2e$ for every year during an entire compliance period, or has permanently ceased all processes at the facility requiring reporting under chapter 173-441 WAC, the facility, supplier, or first jurisdictional deliverer is no longer a covered entity as of the beginning of the subsequent compliance period.
+Even though no longer a covered entity, the facility, supplier, or first jurisdictional deliverer must meet its compliance obligation for covered emissions occurring during any compliance period when it was a covered entity.

+(b) A covered entity identified in (a) of this subsection will remain a covered entity if ecology provides notice at least 12 months before the end of the compliance period that the facility, supplier, or first jurisdictional deliverer's covered emissions are below the 25,000 metric ton threshold but still within 10 percent of the 25,000 metric ton threshold, and the covered entity must remain a covered entity to ensure equity among all covered entities.

+(c) Whenever a facility, supplier, or first jurisdictional deliverer ceases to be a covered entity, ecology will notify the appropriate policy and fiscal committees of the legislature of the name of the facility, supplier, or first jurisdictional deliverer and the reason it is no longer a covered entity.

-- WAC 173-446-080 Allowances.
-(1) Ecology shall create GHG allowances as required to cover the annual allowance budgets determined in WAC 173-446-210. - (2) Ecology shall assign each GHG allowance a unique serial number that identifies the annual allowance budget from which the allowance originates. - (3) Each allowance is of the vintage year of the GHG emissions it is designated to cover. - (4) Older vintage allowances must be retired before newer vintage allowances. - (5) Allowances do not expire and may be banked. - (6) Except as provided in this chapter, a covered or opt-in entity may not use an allowance from a future allowance vintage year to meet a current or past compliance obligation.
+WAC 173-446-080 Allowances.
+(1) Ecology shall create GHG allowances as required to cover the annual allowance budgets determined in WAC 173-446-210.

+(2) Ecology shall assign each GHG allowance a unique serial number that identifies the annual allowance budget from which the allowance originates.

+(3) Each allowance is of the vintage year of the annual allowance budget from which it comes.

+(4) Older vintage allowances must be retired before newer vintage allowances.

+(5) Allowances do not expire and may be banked.

+(6) Except as provided in this chapter, a covered or opt-in entity may not use an allowance from a future allowance vintage year to meet a current or past compliance obligation.